-(1) Amounts in this column reflect the grant date value of RSUs and PSUs as calculated per accounting rules.
+- (1) Amounts in this column reflect the grant date value of RSUs and PSUs as calculated per accounting rules.
 These amounts do not reflect the actual economic value or gain that will be realized by our Named Executive Officers relating to these awards.
 The amount of value realized by our executives may be significantly different than this figure depending on our future stock price performance.
 Assumptions used in the calculation of these amounts are included in Note 12 to our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023.
-With respect to our 2023 PSU grants, the value shown in the table above reflects the grant date fair value based on the probable outcome of the performance milestones associated with such awards.
-The grant date fair value of each such award if all applicable performance milestones associated with such awards were achieved at the maximum level is \$1,308,212 for Mr. Armstrong, \$232,220 for Mr. Uchida, \$305,229 for Mr. Christianson, \$272,927 for Mr. Knutzen, and \$218,546 for Ms. Grant.
-2022 amounts include supplemental stock grants for Ms. Grant, and 2021 amounts include supplemental stock grants for Messrs.
-Armstrong, Uchida, Christianson and Knutzen.
-As described in our CD&A, effective 2023, we have committed to no longer issue supplemental stock grants to our executive officers without engaging with shareholders first.

-(2) Amounts in this column reflect the grant date value of stock options as calculated per accounting rules.
+With respect to our 2023 PSUI grants, the value shown in the table above reflects the grant date fair value based on the probable outcome of the performance milestones associated with such awards were achieved at the maximum level is \$1,308,212 for Mr. Armstrong, \$323,220 for Mr. Uchida, \$305,229 for Mr. Christianson, \$272,927 for Mr. Knutzen, and \$218,546 for Ms. Grant.
+2022 amounts include supplemental stock grants for Ms. Grant, and 2021 amounts include supplemental stock grants for Ms. Grant, and 2021 amounts include our executive officers without engaging with shareholders first. - (2) Amounts in this column reflect the grant date value of stock options as calculated per accounting rules.
 These amounts do not reflect the actual economic value or gain that will be realized by our Named Executive Officers relating to these awards.
 The amount of value realized by our executives may be significantly different than this figure depending on our future stock price performance.
-Assumptions used in the calculation of these amounts are included in Note 12 to our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023.

-(3) The amounts in this column represent total performance-based bonuses earned for service rendered during the applicable year under our executive bonus plans for such year.
-All such amounts were paid subsequent to the respective year end.

-(4) For 2023, the amounts shown represent \$9,900 in 401(k) plan employer contributions for Messrs.
+Assumptions used in the calculation of these amounts are included in Note 12 to our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2023. - (3) The amounts in this column represent total performance-based bonuses earned for service rendered during the applicable year under our executive bonus plans for such year.
+All such amounts were paid subsequent to the respective year end. - (4) For 2023, the amounts shown represent \$9,900 in 401(k) plan employer contributions for Messrs.
 Armstrong, Uchida, Christianson, and Knutzen, and Ms. Grant.
-For Mr. Christianson and Ms. Grant, 2023 amounts also include \$3,987 and \$3,447, respectively, for Executive Physicals.

-(5) In accordance with SEC rules, as Ms. Grant was not a Named Executive Officer in 2021, compensation information for this period is not required to be disclosed.
+For Mr. Christianson and Ms. Grant, 2023 amounts also include \$3,987 and \$3,447, respectively, for Executive Physicals. - (5) In accordance with SEC rules, as Ms. Grant was not a Named Executive Officer in 2021, compensation information for this period is not required to be disclosed.